You’ve heard of brining, but how about dry brining? Meet an even easier way to make juicier, more flavorful beef, poultry, pork, and more!

 Listen to learn how to make this recipe, along with some great tips from Christine:[sc name="howtobrinerotd-2"][/sc]

 - Arrange meat, poultry, or fish on a rack set inside a rimmed baking sheet or pan.

 - Sprinkle salt on all sides of the food.
 For steaks, chops, chicken pieces, and thicker fish fillets, use as much as you’d normally sprinkle on before cooking.
-For bigger meats like whole turkey, pork loin, or roast beef, use a heavy coating.
-(A rule of thumb for a whole chicken or turkey is 1 tablespoon coarse kosher salt or 1 1/2 teaspoons finely ground salt per 4 pounds of bird.
+For bigger meats like whole turkey, pork loin, or roast beef, use a heavier coating.
+(A rule of thumb for a whole chicken or turkey is 1 tablespoon coarse kosher salt or 1 and 1/2 teaspoons finely ground salt per 4 pounds of bird.
 And where you can, try to slip some of the salt under the skin.)

 - Cook meat, poultry, or fish as you normally would, omitting any salt in the recipe.
 (Don’t rinse the food before cooking.)